ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_vault.png)

 ???
-This workshop introduces students to the open-source version of Vault.

-It is cloud agnostic.
+Welcome to the Vault OSS Workshop

+Usually one of the first questions I get at these workshops is

+Can I have a copy of the slides?
 ---
 layout: true